siejkowski/culturalcoder/_ideas/pomysly.md

 * of course i can just copy and paste. i've even started to learn vim to make myself faster with working on low-level. however, the plugins are not stable. and vim has a steep learning curve.
 * what it does lead to is a code that i feel too lazy to clean the way i clean it otherwise. which is a shame, since it makes writing in swift a struggle for me. this is not what you want from the language that is so much more consise and syntax-friendly. from the language that you want to like.

-## anthropological:
-* there is not a one true way of programming. actually, the variety is huge. the metaphore we use to describe our job is one of factors determing the style we write in.
-* on of such metaphors is software craftsmanship.
-* the other one is software engineering.
-* the other one is the wizardy.
-* and there is also gardening. which is my favourite one.

 # types, compilers and power: